Tropical Garden Society of Sydney

 The Tropical Garden Society of Sydney has the goal of fostering interest in growing tropical plants in a subtropical climate.
 It aims to educate and share information through expert presentations.
 It also provides access to plants that are not readily available in Sydney.
 Regular meetings are held in a central location and have a friendly, informal and non-competitive atmosphere.
 New members are very welcome.

-Our next meeting is scheduled for 7:30 pm Tuesday 25th March at Concord and on Zoom.
+Our next meeting is scheduled for 7:30 pm Tuesday 22nd July

 Click here for information about dates and speakers of future meetings

-Meetings will be held every month except December in 2024.
+Meetings will be held every month except December in 2025.

 In June & August there will be Zoom meetings only